Subjects: Illegal Maritime Arrivals, Senate voting reforms, Tony Windsor, foreign criminals

-Journalist: Minister good morning.
+Journalist: Minister good morning to you.

 Peter Dutton: Good morning Ray.